-Some errors are not worth correcting (like spelling mistakes or even a late payment from six years ago) but some are worth correcting; especially if it means a big difference in your rate and terms.
-We’ll cover how our Rapid Rescore service can solve your credit issues in days rather than months so that you can obtain the best mortgage possible.
+Some errors are not worth correcting (like a late payment from six years ago), but some are worth correcting, especially if it means a big difference in your mortgage rate and terms.
+We’ll cover how our Rapid Rescore service can solve your credit issues in days rather than months so that you can obtain the best mortgage rate possible.

 - Obtain your credit report

 - Compose a letter (three of them to each bureau)

 - Gather your documentation proving the disputed item is an error